makersacademy/airport_challenge/README.md

 ## Development
 WTL is written in Ruby version 2.2.3 and has been developed using RSpec version 3.2.2 as a platform for behaviour-driven development (BDD).
-The continuous integration is assessed through Travis-CI with the latest test coverage of 99.13% as of 6th March 2016.
+The continuous integration is assessed through Travis-CI with the latest test coverage of 100%.

 ## Design